Submit your ideas

 Every year, IMI's Strategic Governing Groups (SGGs) and EFPIA's IMI Strategy Group (InnoMedS) set out annual research priorities within the scope of the SRA.
 These priorities form part of IMI's Annual Work Plan, which is approved by the IMI Governing Board and published online.
 These annual priorities are based on the need for collaboration in complex areas of biomedical research and innovation, and are a result of consultations between EFPIA companies and the other stakeholders, including the European Commission.

 Drawing on the annual priorities, a consortium of EFPIA companies and, in some cases, other large companies or organisations active in health research, agree on the need to work together and with other stakeholders on a specific issue.

 Some ideas for projects may also come from external third parties.
 The SGGs and InnoMedS review these ideas against the scope of the SRA and IMI priorities and may agree to further develop an idea into a proposal of a future IMI Call topic text.

 Once a topic text is drafted, it undergoes consultation with various groups (including IMI's Scientific Committee and States Representatives Group), after which the Call text is sent to the IMI Governing Board for approval.
-Following the Governing Board's green light, we launch a Call for proposals on our website and the European Commission's Participant Portal.
+Following the Governing Board's green light, we launch a Call for proposals on our website and the European Commission's Funding & Tenders Portal.

 We welcome ideas for new IMI projects from external organisations.
 When submitting an idea, remember to: